 Your website is an important tool for the successful running of your small business.
 It provides customers with the information they need to know regarding your products and services, and you may even use it to host an online store.
 However, with so many millions of websites out there, how can you ensure that customers visit yours?
-It doesn’t matter whether you are trying to attract your first or 1000th customer; generating more traffic to your website is key to customer conversions.
+It doesn’t matter whether you are trying to attract your first or 1000th customer; generating more increase traffic to your website is key to customer conversions.

 Here are four ways you can increase traffic to your website.